auth0/docs/articles/logs/streams/azure-event-grid.md

 ### Set up an event handler

 Go to your Azure subscription and spin up a service that is supported as an event handler.
-For a full list of supported event handlers, see [Microsoft's Azure Event Grid Event Handlers](https://docs.microsoft.com/en-us/azure/event-grid/event-handlers).
+For a full list of supported event handlers, see [Microsoft's Event Handlers in Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/event-handlers).

 ## Testing